State Security Service of Georgia

-The State Security Service of Georgia (SSSG; სახელმწიფო უსაფრთხოების სამსახური [SUS]) is a state intelligence agency of Georgia, under the authority of the Government, which covers a broad spectrum of tasks to preserve national security in accordance to state legislature and relevant laws.
+The State Security Service of Georgia (SSSG; სახელმწიფო უსაფრთხოების სამსახური [SUS]) is a state security agency of Georgia, under the authority of the Government, which covers a broad spectrum of tasks to preserve national security in accordance to state legislature and relevant laws.
 Its missions are to protect the constitutional order, sovereignty, territorial integrity and military potential of Georgia from illegal acts of special services and individuals of foreign countries; to prevent violent and unconstitutional change of order and state authority.
 Further it is to ensure economic security and fight terrorism on national and international level, transnational organized crime and international crime as well as carry out measures towards prevention, detection and suppression of corruption.

 The agency is also responsible for protecting state secrets.
 The newly established independent agency is a former subordinate branch of the Ministry of Internal Affairs of Georgia and has been re-activated in 2015.

 The chief of the agency reports directly to the Prime Minister.

-History
+Origins

+Democratic Republic of Georgia

 The first State Security Service unit – Special Squad (განსაკუთრებული რაზმი)- was introduced and approved on July 26, 1918 in the Democratic Republic of Georgia.
 Its tasks included fighting bolshevik uprisings, insurgents, counterfeiters, criminals and overall activities necessary for the security of the Democratic Republic of Georgia.
 The first head of the Special Squad was Melchizedek (Meki) Kedia.

+Soviet era

 After the Soviet Occupation of Georgia in 1921 a repressive institution was created instead.
 It was originally part of the Ministry of State Security of the Georgian SSR and was repeatedly reformed and merged with the Ministry of Internal Affairs over the course of several decades before both ministries ultimately merged in 2003.
 Before the Georgian declaration of independence from the Soviet Union in 1991, the Republic had its own republican intelligence agency on the basis of the Committee for State Security (KGB), which was notable in part because the Georgian KGB was considered by the party leadership to be the most effective of regional branches of the KGB.
 The Georgian KGB was under the notable 30 year rule of Aleksi Inauri and Givi Gumbaridze for most of its existence.